satabdim10/satabdim10/README.md

 - 👯 I’m looking forward to collaborate on Data Science Projects.

+- 😄  Enthusiastic to contribute more to Open Source.

-- ⚡ Fun fact: I love to write & debate!
+  ⚡ Fun fact: I love to write & debate!